RGA29/TheBeleafer/README.md

-# SoloProject
+# The Beleafer
-Javascript solo project
+Website selling houseplants.